Next Festival: 25 - 28 June 2026. JON BODEN headlining Click HERE for more news!

 WHAT A WONDERFUL WORLD FESTIVAL 2026

 Most of What a Wonderful World's events are at the festival's home venue, Alnwick Playhouse.
 Some other events are at other venues in the Alnwick area, and across Northumberland.
-Our 2026 programme is currently being planned and we will announce further details as soon as possible.
+Our 2026 programme is currently being planned, we are adding new events all the time, so check this page regularly.
 We have an exciting mix of music, discussion and celebration of our Wonderful World to look forward to!

 To keep up-to-date with further 2026 festival events as we announce them, you can keep checking this page regularly.
 Alternatively, follow us on Social Media or sign up to our mailing list by sending a message, asking to be added.